Better Dissertation

 Need I mention that you should never poke fun at

-anything I'd call intelligence,'' said Edwin Jemison, who sells chemicals
+intelligence,” said Edwin Jemison, who sells chemicals for the

-for the Jones-Hamilton Company to chicken producers. ``All a chicken wants is to
+Jones-Hamilton Company to chicken producers.
+“All a chicken wants is to

-sign of low intelligence.''
+a sign of low intelligence.”
 Mr. Jemison did admit that the domestic

-survive a rainstorm outside, turkeys will look skyward and drown as their throats fill with water.
+a rainstorm outside, turkeys will look skyward and drown as their throats fill

 - Avoid phrases with ethnic or sexist

-and can be offensive to some readers.
-In the age of the World Wide Web,
+derogatory and can be offensive to some readers.
+In the age of the World

 - Do not write the whole dissertation first in